Training Courses

 Basic Employment Law for first time employers

-This session is the combined session of our three employer information sessions coveriing basic employment law in the day to day running of a support package.
-This includes employers document orientation
+This session is the combined session of our three employer information sessions covering basic employment law in the day to day running of a support package.
+This includes employers document orientation.

 Dealing with Conflict and Conflict Management